caitlinjohnnides/caitlinjohnnides.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Caitlin Johnnides is an engineer with a passion for collaboration and innovation in the medical device industry.
-She has a great interest in 3D printing and rapid prototyping."
+She has a great interest in 3D printing and rapid prototyping.
+Learn more about Caitlin and her projects here!"

 feature_row:
   - image_path: assets/img/syringepump.png
     alt: "Syringe Pump"